-Noise attenuation from arterial Boulevard and Crosstown routes (Ray Gibbon Drive, McKenney Avenue, and McKenney Avenue) and rail lines (Ray Gibbon Drive, McKenney Avenue, and CN railway) will be provided by the developer as per City standards at the time of development.
+Noise attenuation from Boulevard and Crosstown routes (Ray Gibbon Drive and McKenney Avenue) and rail line (CN railway) will be provided by the developer as per City standards at the time of development.
 In addition, noise and vibration mitigation, as per CN Rail standards for development near rail operations, will be provided by the developer.
 Provision of noise attenuation amenities would be required as part of the Development Agreement process and will be reviewed at the time of subdivision, Development Agreement, or Development Permit stage.
 Additional requirements may be needed for residential developments adjacent to, or within, a commercial or mixed-use development so that noise, odours, and light impacts from the commercial area to the residential area are addressed prior to, or at the time of, Development Permit.